Every day when I’d pick my son up after behavior therapy, no matter what questions I’d ask, I’d get the same answers.

 Now, each morning, I look up “how to draw (whatever I know he will get excited about)” on the computer and scribble my best rendition on his napkin.

 Today I drew Wall-E, and when I picked him up, he ran up to me and said, “Mommy, you drew Wall-E!”
 The therapist said he proudly held that napkin all afternoon!

-As I continue to learn more about autism, I realize my son can learn.
+As I continue to learn more about autism, I realize my autistic son can improve in conversational speech.
 I just need to be more creative in how I flip that cognitive switch inside his little growing brain.

 A simple drawing on a napkin is just one small way I am willing to do just that!

 If a child can’t learn the way we teach, maybe we should teach the way they learn. – Ignacio Estrada